-Pianist Dimitri Dover has performed as recitalist and chamber musician in venues such as New York’s Alice Tully Hall, Merkin Hall, Weill Recital Hall at Carnegie Hall, Koch Theater, Symphony Space, Park Avenue Armory, and Bruno Walter Auditorium, as well as Warner Theater in Washington, Zipper Hall in Los Angeles, and throughout the USA, Canada, and Austria.
-Recent appearances in the New York area include Brooklyn Art Song Society, Chelsea Music Festival, Cutting Edge Concerts, Composers Concordance, Joy in Singing, NJPAC Met Opera Rising Stars, and North Shore Pro Musica.
-Mr. Dover has performed in the composer’s presence the works of Valerie Coleman, George Crumb, Herschel Garfein, Jake Heggie, Libby Larsen, the late Nicholas Maw, John Musto, Ian Ng, André Previn, Shulamit Ran, Morton Subotnick, and Chris Theofanidis, among many others.
+Pianist Dimitri Dover has performed at New York’s Alice Tully Hall, Weill Recital Hall at Carnegie Hall, Merkin Hall, City Center, Symphony Space, and Koch Theater at Lincoln Center, as well as Warner Theater in Washington, Zipper Hall in Los Angeles, and throughout the USA, Canada, and Austria.
+Recent appearances in the New York area include the 2013 Chelsea Music Festival, concerts of contemporary works with Cutting Edge and Composers Concordance, chamber music with North Shore Pro Musica, Lieder recitals with Schubert & Co., and numerous solo performances.